 G. Air dry or towel dry your floor liners on both sides

-H. Put your floor liners back from where you removed them from and attach them to factory-installed hooks or use manufacturer-provided fasteners.
+H. Put your floor liners back from where you removed them and attach them to factory-installed hooks or use manufacturer-provided fasteners.

 I. Check your floor liners are not interfering with the pedals

 J. Regularly check your floor liner.
 Always keep your floor liner cleaned.
 Replace if worn out or damaged.

 Steps To Take Care Of Your Floor Mats.

 Your floor mats should be long-lasting.
 To keep them looking their best, give them a good cleaning from time to time.
 Depending on which floor mat you have will determine what cleaning method will be ideal.